Pond size calculator

 • Assuming a decorative fountain replaces proper aeration in deeper ponds

-What Is an Acre-Foot?
+What is an acre-foot?

 An acre-foot is a unit of volume used for larger ponds and lakes.
 One acre-foot equals roughly 325,851 gallons.
-If your pond is less than half an acre, gallons will be the more useful number.
+If your pond is less than half an acre, gallons will usually be the more useful number.

 Choose a pond fountain if your main goal is visual display and surface movement.
 Choose a pond aerator if your main concerns are oxygenation, deeper circulation, and support for water quality.
 Many ponds benefit from both.